Fire Wardens – Why?

 The Safe Work Australia website states that “businesses must prepare an Emergency Plan”.
 Section 43 of the WHS Regulations, states an employer or “person conducting the business or undertaking” must prepare and maintain an Emergency Plan.
 This applies to fires, explosions and harmful events relating to harmful gases and hazardous chemicals.

-An Emergency Plan is a resource for staff and others to use in emergency situations.
+An Emergency Plan is a resource for staff and others to use in emergencies.
 The Plan will detail the response procedures and instructions and provide information for a variety of situations.
 Part of this Plan provides for training of staff and other occupants in workplace emergency procedures.

 Training – What?